About the project

-Our Electric Vehicle (EV) charging network – connected to the National Grid’s extra-high voltage transmission network – will bring an unprecedented amount of power to Oxford for rapid vehicle charging, the charging of big vehicle fleets, and the addition of new chargers as demand grows.
+Our Electric Vehicle (EV) charging network – connected to the National Grid’s high voltage electricity transmission network – will bring an unprecedented amount of power to Oxford for rapid vehicle charging, the charging of big vehicle fleets, and the addition of new chargers as demand grows.

 Our hybrid battery is the first of its type in the world to explore the synergies of lithium-ion and vanadium flow technology from flow specialists Invinity Energy Systems, who will incorporate a new Overdrive (extra power) mode into the battery.

 Innovative, small ‘shoebox’ ground source heat pumps will show one way in which we can help to eliminate the carbon associated with heating our homes and businesses.

 Our Optimisation and Trading Engine underpins the whole project.
 This will control the activity of the battery and the EV chargers so that they automatically use cheaper, cleaner electricity when available.
 The heat pumps will also use newly developed smart controls to optimise comfort and cost for residents.